45 How Large Language Models (LLMs) like ChatGPT Work

 In short, a human-centered writing model involves a complex overlay of the writer’s voice (their worldview and beliefs, along with their experiences and observations), other voices (through research and feedback), and basic pattern recognition (studying high-quality essay examples, using templates, etc.).
 It’s highly interactive and remains “social” throughout.

 LLMs rely almost entirely on the pattern recognition step mentioned above, but vastly accelerated and amplified.
-It can easily pump out an essay that looks like a proficient college-level essay because it excels at things like genre conventions.
+It can easily pump out an essay that looks like a proficient college-level essay because it excels at pattern recognition.
+How does it do this?

 Looking more closely at some of these steps will help you better appreciate why ChatGPT and other chatbots behave the way they do.

 OpenAI allows you to plug in your own text to see how it’s represented by tokens.
-Here’s a screenshot of the sentence: “The cow jumped over the moon!”
+Here’s a screenshot of the sentence: “The cat jumped over the moon!”

 Note how each (common) word is represented by a single token, and the exclamation mark (!) also counts as its own token.